Bacik has served as Leader of the Labour Party in the Seanad since May 2011.

 "I was pregnant with my second child entering the Seanad – which would've been daunting enough anyway – but what was great was that work was just a 10 min cycle from me."

-It would be easy to suggest that there is no incentive for a woman of child-bearing age to represent in the Dáil – due to the fact that one must be available at all times, which is hardly feasible in the few weeks after birth.
+It would be easy to suggest that there is no incentive for a woman of child-bearing age to represent in the Dáil – due to the fact that one must be available at all times, something hardly feasible in the few weeks after birth.

 "We are always wondering how to make politics more attractive to those outside of Dublin city.
 One of the big issues is the Leinster House hours.
 There really is no off-time [as] you're often expected to be at evening meetings in your constituency and not just be working within parliamentary hours.
 Being a public representative can be very off-putting that way.